andythai/andythai2.github.io/index.md

 <br>

 <p>
-I will serve as a <href="https://grad.uci.edu/about-us/diversity/decade/decade-plus.php" target="_blank">DECADE PLUS</p> Leadership Coach for the 2019-2020 academic year, where I specialize in outreach, mentoring, and leadership for first-generation, under-represented undergraduate student scholars.
+I will serve as a <a href="https://grad.uci.edu/about-us/diversity/decade/decade-plus.php" target="_blank">DECADE PLUS</a> Leadership Coach for the 2019-2020 academic year, where I specialize in outreach, mentoring, and leadership for first-generation, under-represented undergraduate student scholars.
 Additionally, I am a current TA for UCI's ICS 32 (Programming with Software Libraries).
 </p>

 <br>